bldsoft/geos/README.md

 # geos
-Service for geo location by IP
+Service for geo location by IP based on GeoLite2 database (not included)